 Then scroll down and tap on Edit.

 You can also disable the ‘Shared With You’ feature from iMessage itself.
-Here’s how to go about it:
+You can even choose to disable ‘Share With You’ completely, not just for Safari.

 Then tap on Messages.